 Being fixated on the result stops you from ever taking the first step.
 I’ve been so focused in the last week on whether I can deliver and whether I have the experience to do something audaciously big that I didn’t take action.

-I was blindsided by fear even though I know fear better than my own body.
+I was blindsided by fear even though I knew my own fears better than my own body.

 Fear has been the thing that nearly ruined my life and prevented me from typing these very words.
-In some ways, it’s because I can smell the perfume of fear and see it a mile away with my Superman eyes, that I’m able to see what’s really going on, not only in my life, but the lives of others.
+In some ways, it’s because I can smell the perfume of fear and see it a mile away with my Superman’s eyes, that I’m able to see what’s really going on, not only in my life but the lives of others.

 Never giving it a go is a far bigger failure than trying something and not succeeding.
 Not taking a chance and not risking it all for the person you’ve always wanted to become is something you’ll regret for the rest of your life.

-Right up until the day of your death you’ll regret not knowing what could have happened if you saw what you were capable off, took a moon-shot opportunity and became that person.
+Right up until the day of your death you’ll regret not knowing what could have happened if you saw what you were capable of, took a moon-shot opportunity and became that person.